karma-runner/karma-sauce-launcher/README.md

 ### version
 Type: `String`
-Default: latest browser version for all browsers except Chrome which defaults to 27 ??
+Default: Latest browser version for all browsers except Chrome which defaults to `'27'`

 Version of the browser to use.

 ### platform
 Type: `String`
-Default: ??
+Default: `'Linux'` for Firefox/Chrome, `'Windows 7'` for IE/Safari

 Name of platform to run browser on.

 ### deviceOrientation
 Type: `String`
-Default: ??
+Default: `'portrait'`

 Accepted values: `'portrait' || 'landscape'`

-Set this string if your unit tests need to run on a particular mobile device orientation.
+Set this string if your unit tests need to run on a particular mobile device orientation for Android Browser or iOS Safari.